yoonmoonsick/dnd2024/README.md

 #### Level 6: Inspiring Movement
 When an enemy you can see ends its turn within 5 feet of you, you can take a Reaction and expend one use of your Bardic Inspiration to move up to half your Speed.
 Then one ally of your choice within 30 feet of you can also move up to half their Speed using their Reaction.
 None of this feature’s movement provokes Opportunity Attacks.
 #### Level 6: Tandem Footwork
 When you roll Initiative, you can expend one use of your Bardic Inspiration if you don’t have the Incapacitated condition.
 When you do so, roll your Bardic Inspiration die; you and each ally within 30 feet of you who can see or hear you gains a bonus to Initiative equal to the number rolled.
+#### Level 6: Extra Attack
 #### Level 12: Leading Evasion
 When you are subjected to an effect that allows you to make a Dexterity saving throw to take only half damage, you instead take no damage if you succeed on the saving throw and only half damage if you fail.
 You can’t use this feature if you have the Incapacitated condition.